 Cat Kreidt became the first performer with multiple Diamond Masks who won the award once every year since her MMP debut season (2017–“Massimo” D’Amato, Bury Me in Paris; 2018–Madam, What Happens at Sundown; 2019–Dahlia Rosewood, Foul Play).

 Calvin Johnson became the first male performer to win multiple Diamond Mask Awards with wins for Henri in Eat Cake and Rusty Clementine in Foul Play, both in the 2019 season.
+He then became the first and only male performer so far to claim three Diamond Masks following his win as Dr. John Forsythe in Woman in the Walls.

 Monica Dwyer became the first person ever to win all of the Master Mystery Productions awards: The Skeleton Key, The Diamond Mask, The Partners in Crime, and The Founder’s Award, which she completed in four theatrical seasons (2016-2019).